victor-basurto/sitecore-training/questions/general.md

 What are the different types of Databases available in Sitecore?
 : Master, Core, Web

-Which editor is mainly designed for no technical Content Editor : Sitecore Experience Editor
+Which editor is mainly designed for non-technical Content Editor : Sitecore Experience Editor

 How to get data from xDB?
 : `xConnect`

-What is the us of Standard Template?
+What is the use of Standard Template?
-: To store data that is hidden and use ofr an internal purpose
+: To store data that is hidden and use for an internal purpose

-What is hte use of the Core Database?
+What is use of the Core Database?
 : Environment settings and Membership details

 Why Sitecore have Master and Web Database?